 Forest County maintains two cross-country ski trails.
 Otter Springs Trail is located 3 miles East of Crandon on U.S. Highway 8 and Otter Creek Road.
 This trail is eight miles in length winding through a northern hardwood forest and includes a parking area, shelter and signed trail.
 The Hemlock Lake Trail is located 5 miles South of Crandon on County Highway "W" and Hemlock Lake Road.
-This trail is 3 miles in length winding through a northern hardwood forest and parking area.
+This trail is 3 miles in length winding through a northern hardwood forest and red pine plantation and includes a parking area.